top of page

 Dog Policies

-• All dogs must be on a 6’ leash at all times when not being tested.
-NO flexi-leashes while not participating in a test.
+• All dogs must be on a 6’ leash at all times when not searching.
+NO flexi-leashes while not participating in a search.

 • Reactive and/or spatially challenged dogs should wear a red bandana (to be provided by the dog’s handler) to help signal others that the dog needs extra space from other dogs.